 Olney Christian School uses a tuition collection company called Blackbaud Tuition Management.
 Your online account will be set up for you and your student(s) by our Finance Manager.
 You will then be sent a Welcome Email from BlackBaud which will direct you to create your personal login.
-We do not like to accept tuition payments at the school for the following reasons:
+We do not accept tuition payments at the school.
+To have tuition collected online accomplishes two things:

-- 1. The safety of our school - 2.
-Limited accounting and administrative resources
+- 1. Increases the safety of our school - 2.
+Keeps us from over-loading our limited accounting resources